This post may contain affiliate links. I receive a small commission if you use these links, with no extra cost to you.

 I don’t feel that I could include the Batu Caves in a post where I’m recommending the ‘Best things to do in Kuala Lumpur’ if I didn't enjoy it.
 However, I do feel that everyone should make up their own mind, so in order to give you all the information, below is my honest review of the Batu Caves.

-My honest review of Kuala Lumpur’s Batu Caves (why I didn’t like them!)
+My honest review of Kuala Lumpur’s Batu Caves (spoiler: I didn’t like them!)

 As I mentioned above, I was really disappointed and just very underwhelmed when I arrived at the Batu Caves.
 The limestone caves should be impressive with large chambers which you can walk in, however they have (in my opinion) been completely ruined by the addition of tourist attractions and amenities, both in and around the caves.